Recipe Search

 Spiced Kashmiri Rack of Lamb

 This is one that is sure to impress at dinner parties or even just for a special weekend meal.
-The succulent and juicy lamb tastes fantastic with the tantalising mariande of Rogan Josh spice paste, black pepper and mint.
+The succulent and juicy lamb tastes fantastic with the tantalising mariande of Rogan Josh Spice Paste, black pepper and mint.
 Another great way to bring the wonderful spices of India to a classic British restaurant favourite.

 Ingredients